mikko-kohtala/mikko-kohtala/CV.md

 - Improved daily train travel experience for tens of thousands of people.
 - Streamlined how listed companies publish regulatory stock market announcements.
 - Winner of Finland's first (and possibly only) autonomous RC car competition.

 ---

+## Competencies

+- AI-assisted software development with extensive full-stack experience
+- Designing robust software, software architectures and APIs
+- Guiding technical teams with emphasis on developer experience and happiness
+- Proven ability to connect technical solutions with business requirements

+---